foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

 depends_on: checkout-link
 story_text: As a visitor
     When I check out from my cart
-    On the order creation page I see the details of my cart:
+    On the new order page I see the details of my cart:
       - the name of the item
       - the merchant I'm buying this item from
       - the price of the item
       - my desired quantity of the item
       - a subtotal (price multiplied by quantity)
-      - a grand total of what everything in my cart will cost I also see a form to enter my information for the order:
+      - a grand total of what everything in my cart will cost I also see a form to where I must enter my shipping information for the order:
       - name
       - address
       - city